The Mac's Mail app Explained

 Should you wish to, you can disable threading entirely.
 Simply go to the View Menu and uncheck "Organize by Conversation".
 To re-enable conversations, check this option again.

-I've mentioned Classic Layout a few times now, but I haven't yet explained exactly what it is.
-Essentially, it is an alternate layout that provides a slightly different look and feel to the Mail app, specifically to the Messages Table.
-Whereas the Standard Layout has a specific order to message attributes that you must use, Classic Layout lets you change that order.
+Column Layout is an alternate layout that provides a slightly different look and feel to the Mail app, specifically to the Messages Table.
+Whereas the Standard Layout has a specific order to message attributes that you must use, Column Layout lets you change that order.
 It does not, however, let you use the message preview that Standard Layout does, so the only way to have any idea what a message says is to read it.
-Additionally, Classic Layout uses a different type of table, which, once you interact with it, lets you up and down arrow through a specific column instead of having to hear every column for every message.
+Additionally, Column Layout uses a different type of table, which, once you interact with it, lets you up and down arrow through a specific column instead of having to hear every column for every message.
 If you do want to hear every column, simply stop interacting with the table, then use up and down arrows like in Standard Layout.

 Addressing an Email